Xeerpa Dashboards: Home

 In the Segment Creation window, you will be asked to enter a name for the segment and, optionally, an image or icon.
 If you do not select an image, the name of the segment will be displayed instead.

-Origin of Data will allow you to select which source of data the segment will be related to.
+Data Source will allow you to select which source of data the segment will be related to.
 My own users will analyse the proﬁles who have logged in through your web, mobile app, promotion or wi-ﬁ spot.

 Xeerpa Insights will create a segment with users from the Xeerpa’s benchmark database, an anonymised data base used to compare your own users with the global community.
 Choosing Both will create one segment for each source of data.